 Detoxification for Adderall Addiction

 Adderall contains amphetamine as well Dextroamphetamine - both of these substances act on the central nervous system as a stimulant.
 This drug is considered a performance enhancer, and it is now banned in the world of sports.
 It is still used medically for the treatment of narcolepsy and attention deficit disorder, and there is a high demand for this drug on the black market.
-Recreational drug users tend to crush Adderall tablets in order to snort or inject it.

-People who abuse Adderall can quickly develop a tolerance for this drug - this means they need to keep increasing the dose to get the same high as before.
+People who abuse Adderall can quickly develop a tolerance for this drug - this means they need to keep increasing the dose to get the same effect as before.
 This leads to addiction which then means the person will experience withdrawals should he/she decide to quit.

 Detox for Methamphetamine Addiction

 Methamphetamine (meth, crystal meth, ice) is often considered to be the most dangerous of all the stimulant drugs.
 It doesn't take long for meth to completely take over a person's life.